AdventureGoldDao/adventure-layer-bridge-backend/deploy.md

-# Deployment Documentation
+# adventure-layer-bridge-backend deployment documentation

 ## Prerequisites

 Before you begin, ensure your system has the following software installed:

 - Node.js (recommended: latest LTS version)
-- npm (Node.js package manager, typically installed with Node.js)
+- PM2

 ## Clone the Project